Reviewed by: Winifred Mak, MD, PhD

 One example of a condition linked to a hormonal imbalance is polycystic ovary syndrome (PCOS), where women produce an excess of male hormones (androgens).
 PCOS is a common condition, affecting one in ten women of reproductive age (15 – 44 years), but nearly half go undiagnosed.
 PCOS can lead to female infertility and is a risk factor for diabetes, uterine cancer, and heart disease.

 PCOS can be a lifelong disorder that often requires specialized care to manage.
-Winifred Mak, MD, PhD, a reproductive endocrinologist at UT Health Austin’s Women’s Health Institute, answers common questions about PCOS symptoms, available treatment options, and more.
+Winifred Mak, MD, PhD, a reproductive endocrinologist and infertility specialist who also serves as a part of UT Health Austin’s Reproductive Endocrinology and Infertility care team, answers common questions about PCOS symptoms, available treatment options, and more.

 What causes it?